jguida941/-adaptive-hashmap-studio/README.md

 2. Update `audit.md` and `reports/command_run_log.tsv` when adding major commands or artifacts.
 3. Phase 3 work (deployment & integration) is tracked in [`upgrade.md`](upgrade.md): Docker packaging, release automation, Helm/Compose templates, etc.

+**Questions or patches?**
-Questions or patches?
-Open an issue or PR—just include the commands/tests you ran and highlight any schema or snapshot changes.
+- Just open an issue or PR, just include the commands/tests you ran and highlight any schema or snapshot changes.

+## License
+Copyright © 2025 Justin Guida
+Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for details and [NOTICE](NOTICE) for attribution.